A tutor can be the lifelong partner you never know you needed.

-But I can make a pretty good argument that it’s the best way to learn Spanish.
+But I can make a pretty good argument that online tutoring is probably the best way to learn Spanish.

 Here’s a quick rundown of the main reasons to get an online Spanish tutor: